Directives

 Summarize the findings for a non-technical audience.

-The Directive Engine resolves this by running the named agent, capturing its output, and injecting it as context.
+The Directive Engine runs the named agent, captures its output, and injects that output as context before the current agent proceeds.

 @wf:name — Invoke a Saved Workflow